Oats are considered to be one of the most nutritious breakfast options as they are among the healthiest grains on earth.

 This is the reason why doctors recommend oats as a primary diet for women with postmenopausal osteoporosis.

-Oats also boost absorption of calcium as they have important minerals such as potassium, phosphorus, magnesium, and iron.
+Oats also boost the absorption of calcium as they have important minerals such as potassium, phosphorus, magnesium, and iron.

 Improved cholesterol level

 Research has some evidence that oats also help in managing cholesterol levels.
 Beta glucan reduces total serum and LDL which is also known as bad cholesterol.